-We obtained an understanding, evaluated the design and tested the operating effectiveness of the Company's controls over the Company's indefinite-lived intangible asset review process, including controls over management's review of its asset groupings and the significant assumptions described above.
+How We Addressed We obtained an understanding, evaluated the design and tested the operating effectiveness of the Company's controls the Matter in Our over the Company's indefinite-lived intangible asset review process, including controls over management's review of its asset groupings and the significant assumptions described above.
 We tested controls over the review of methodologies used, significant assumptions and inputs, and completeness and accuracy of the data used in the measurements.

-To test the estimated fair value of the Company's indefinite-lived intangible assets, we performed audit procedures that included, among others, evaluating the asset groupings used by the Company to perform its impairment assessment, assessing the methodologies and testing the significant assumptions discussed above and the underlying data used by the Company in its analyses.
-We compared the significant assumptions to current industry, market and economic trends, to the Company's historical results, to other guideline companies within the same industry, and to other relevant data.
+To test the estimated fair value of the Company's indefinite-lived intangible assets, we performed audit procedures that included, among others, evaluating the asset groupings used by the Company to perform its impairment assessment, assessing the methodologies and testing the significant assumptions to current industry, market and economic treads to the Company in its analyses.
+We company the testing the significant assumptions to current industry, market and economic treads to the Company to bitatical results to extend the company of the trends, to the Company's historical results, to other guideline companies within the same industry, and to other relevant data.
 In addition, we evaluated management's ability to estimate revenues by comparing the current year actual revenues for certain brand names or trademarks to the estimates made in the Company's prior year impairment assessment.
 We also performed sensitivity analyses of the significant assumptions to evaluate the potential change in the fair values of the brand names and trademarks resulting from hypothetical changes in underlying assumptions.
 We involved an internal valuation specialist to assist in our evaluation of the methodologies used and significant assumptions and inputs used to determine the fair value of certain brand names and trademarks.